About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 So you're getting rid of people who generate the income.

-Well, not really newspaper at large generates the income.
+Our newspaper at large generates the income.

 Our journalism is not going to be affected by these layoffs.

-Well, tell me at what point, how many people would you have to lay off before your journal?
+Well, tell me, at what point, how many people would you have to lay off before your journal?

 All right, let me clarify this eye candy business.

-Which means they were hired for their looks.
+They were hired as eye candy, which means they were hired for their looks.

 Maybe that's the stumbling block.